Skip to Main Content

 Introduces the principles and methods of user research for design.

-This course will introduce the principles and methods of user research drawing on the fields of anthropology and design as well as the intersection between these fields.
-What is a “user” and why might it be important to conduct research from a user-centered perspective?
-What is the history and background of user-centered design?
-What are the different approaches to conducting primary research” including ethnographic research, qualitative interviews, and quantitative research as well as digital research and visual research?
-This course will also engage with emerging social theories about the nature of human experience and notions of the “user” that are transforming the field of design including the nonhuman (machine and animal users), users as participants, non-users and multiple subjectivities.
+This course will introduce the principles and methods of user research by drawing on the fields of anthropology and design as well as the intersection between these fields.
+This course will also engage with emerging social theories about the nature of human experience and notions of the “user” that are transforming the field of design including: the nonhuman (machine and animal users), users as participants, non-users and multiple subjectivities.

 Search